elasekness/RNASeq_workshop/Day1.md

 	efetch -db nuccore -id CP000438 -format fasta > pa14.fasta

-> This fetches the nucleotide sequence for the Pa14 genome from the core nucleotide database in fasta format.
+> This fetches the nucleotide sequence for the Pa14 genome from the core nucleotide database in fasta format. <br>
 > Remember that STDOUT is output from a command that gets printed to your screen while the **`>`** symbol redirects this output to a file (`pa14.fasta`).

 <br>